W01fw00d/cooking-with-amateurs/README.md

 - Cucumber is used as a preprocessor for Cypress Tests, in order to make tests more readable for non-tech collaborators.
 This allows to use them as specifications too, as they represent the User Journey in this App.

-- Build and unit tests are executed on the CI in GitHub with every push to master and pull request.
+- Build and unit tests are executed on the CI in GitHub with every push to master and pull request (currently disabled).

 ## Atribution